juanluiscr27/data-structures-and-algorithms-python/README.md

 #### Advantages of Trees

 The Tree data structures allow quicker and easier access to the data as it is a non-linear data structure.
+This allows for a faster response time during a search as well as greater convenience during the design process.
 Other data structures such as arrays, linked list, stack, and queue are linear data structures that store data sequentially.
 In order to perform any operation in a linear data structure, the time complexity increases with the increase in the data size.

 #### Types of Trees
+A *General Tree* is characterised by the lack of any configuration or limitations on the number of children a node can have.
+Any tree with a hierarchical structure can be described as a general tree.
+A node can have any number of children, and the tree’s orientation can be any combination of these.
+The degree of the nodes can range from 0 to n.

 ##### Binary Tree
+A Binary Tree is a tree data structure in which each parent node can have at most two children.
+Each node of a Binary Tree consists of three items:
+- Data item
+- Address of left child
+- Address of right child

-A *Binary trees* are a commonly used type, which constrain the number of children for each parent to exactly two.
-When the order of the children is specified, this data structure corresponds to an ordered tree in graph theory.
-A value or pointer to other data may be associated with every node in the tree, or sometimes only with the leaf nodes, which have no children.
+*Binary trees* are a commonly used type and when the order of the children is specified, this data structure corresponds to an ordered tree in graph theory.

 ##### Binary Search Tree

 ##### AVL Tree